-Here are transcripts from The Scranton Tribune of a criminal trial that occurred in Tunkhannock in April, 1895.
-A man from Nicholson named G. or C. Washing Waterman was killed and several men were arrested and put on trial for the murder and/or for being accomplices.
+Here are transcripts from The Scranton Tribune, the Wyoming Democrat, and the Tunkhannock Republican newspapers of a criminal trial that occurred in Tunkhannock in April, 1895.
+A man from Nicholson named G. or C. Washington WATERMAN was killed and several men were arrested and put on trial for the murder and/or for being accomplices.
 The story involves lots of drinking, a questionable detective, corruption, and nepotism; and that’s only from the newspaper!

-The author of the articles is only identified by his initials: V. H. L. The transcripts are taken directly from the digital editions of the newspaper at The Scranton tribune.
+Transcripts are taken directly from the digital editions of the newspaper at The Scranton tribune.
 (Scranton, Pa.), Chronicling America: Historic American Newspapers.
-Lib. of Congress.
-When errors or typos are obvious in the original, I’ve use (sic) to indicate them.
+Library of Congress; and from the Wyoming Democrat and the Tunkhannock Republican on Newspapers.com.
+When errors or typos are obvious in the original, I’ve used (sic) to indicate them.
 Otherwise, typos are mine.
 Comments or corrections are in [brackets].

 * * * * * * * * * * * * * * * *